nialloc9/captchaImageGeneratorandChecker/README.md

 # Instructions
 1. Make sure jQuery is available to use in your project.
 2. Include the js/captchaImage.js file in your project.
-3. Read the code in teh script tags in index.html.
+3. Read the code in the script tags in index.html.
 This how we use the functionality.
-4. Give the form that needs csrf protection a div with an id of your choice.
+4. Give the form that needs captcha image a div with an id of your choice.
 5. Give the button to check and to get a new image an id of your choice.
 6. Give the input the user will use an id of your choice.
+7. If you want to change the name of the session from the default 'captcha' go to the createImage.php file and change the name of the session to a differant name. (for example if you had a page with 2 differant capthca images).
-7. When the page loads call the function below and give relevant values:
+8. When the page loads call the function below and give relevant values:

         createCaptcha(captchaAreaId, captchaNumberInputId, captchaSessionName, pathToCheckCreateCaptchaSession, pathToCreateImagePhp, newCaptchaImageId, newCaptchaImageClass, callBackFunction)